Service robot: Scientific

-Food Delivery Robots
+Food delivery

 Food delivery robots are a type of service robot.
-In addition to delivering ordered meals from a restaurant’s kitchen to customers’ tables, these robots can also collect leftover dishes and trays after the meal.
+In addition to delivering ordered meals from a restaurant's kitchen to customers' tables, these robots can also collect leftover dishes and trays after the meal.
 Food delivery robots first emerged in China in the mid-2010s.
 During the COVID-19 pandemic in 2019, their use quickly spread across various regions to reduce human contact in customer service.

 Although primarily used in restaurants, food delivery robots are also employed in other environments such as hospitals and hotels, where they are used to transport various items.
 Their main function is to deliver freshly prepared dishes from the kitchen to customers.
 After restaurant staff designate the delivery location, the robot navigates to the customer's seat to complete the delivery.

 These robots are typically capable of autonomous movement.
-While some rely on magnetic tape on the floor to navigate, others utilize cameras or LiDAR sensors to map indoor routes and determine their position using SLAM (Simultaneous Localization and Mapping).
+While some rely on magnetic tape on the floor to navigate, others utilize cameras or LiDAR sensors to map indoor routes and determine their position using SLAM (simultaneous localization and mapping).
 In factory settings, mobile robots generally follow pre-defined routes, where magnetic tape alone is sufficient.
 However, in restaurants, the frequent cleaning of floors may cause the tape to peel off, and foot traffic patterns tend to be less predictable.
 Therefore, robots equipped with SLAM technology often perform more efficiently in such environments.

-Some delivery robots use cameras to determine their location—by placing special markers or stickers on the ceiling, the robots can use infrared sensors to identify their position through reflected signals.
+Some delivery robots use cameras to determine their location.
+By placing special markers or stickers on the ceiling, the robots can use infrared sensors to identify their position through reflected signals.
 These robots may also be equipped with ultrasonic sensors to detect obstacles.
 In some cases, food delivery robots are integrated with tabletop tablets, allowing customers to place orders directly.
 Certain models are even equipped with basic emotional expression capabilities.